TugboatQA/docs/concepts/base-previews/index.md

 in the `update` section of the [configuration](../../configuring-tugboat/index.md)

-> #### Info::Previews created from Base Previews are not automatically updated.
->
-> **If my Base Preview is updated, will previews built from it automatically
-> update with those changes?**
->
-> No. If a Base Preview is updated, previews built from it are left alone, and
-> must be rebuilt manually.

 ## Advanced Use Cases

 Tugboat allows multiple Base Previews to be defined.
 The effect of doing this is